daniloradenovic/helloworld-rest/README.md

-## Hello Rest!
+# Hello Rest!

-Here is an implementation of "Hello World!"
-REST service in various languages and frameworks.
+"Hello World!"
+REST service implemented in various languages and frameworks.

 Some language/framework combinations offer much more features besides the plain REST GET call, with full blown project bootstrapping that allows easy addition of new features, while others provide only the required "Hello World!" response in as few lines as possible.

-### Python
+## Python
 The winner of this small competition is probably Python, with all the code fitting in 10 lines of code